-- 310. The Correctional Institution (3).
+310. The Correctional Institution (3).
 Prerequisite: CJ 200.
 An examination of the nature and impact of the correctional institution.
-Emphasis is placed on the social processes and problems occurring within the prison. - 311.
-Correctional Techniques (3).
+Emphasis is placed on the social processes and problems occurring within the prison.

+- 311. Correctional Techniques (3).
 Prerequisite: CJ 200.
 An introduction to correctional strategies and the theories on which they are based.
 Among the topics discussed are counseling, psychotherapy and psychoanalysis, humanistic psychology, learning theory and behavior modification. - 315.
 Community-Based Corrections (3).
 Prerequisite: CJ 200.
 A survey of non-institutional correctional programs focusing on alternatives to incarceration in community settings.
 Programs reviewed include prerelease, parole, halfway houses, restitution centers, probations, and community correctional centers. - 322.
 The Juvenile Agencies (3).
 Prerequisites: CJ 101, 200.
 Examination of the historical aspects of the juvenile justice system with emphasis on juvenile rights in the present juvenile court system and pretrial techniques. - 353.
 Correctional Law (3).
 Prerequisite: CJ 200.
 Legal problems of the convicted from conviction to release; presentence investigation, sentencing, civil rights loss and restoration, and other legal problems confronting the convicted. - SA 395.
 Crime Prevention (3).
-See description under Security Administration.

-- 420. Probation and Parole (3).
+See description under Security Administration. - 420.
+Probation and Parole (3).
 Prerequisites: CJ 200, COR 311.
 Development, organization, operation of probation and parole with emphasis on alternatives to incarceration. - 425.
 Correctional Management (3).
 Prerequisites: CJ 200, COR 311, 420.
 An analysis of contemporary theories relating to administrative behavior in the correctional setting. - 430.
 The Evolution of Correctional Punishment (3).
 A survey of the history of correctional punishment with a special emphasis on the relationship between specific forms of punishment and the social structure. - LE 460.
 Criminal Investigations (3).
 See description under Law Enforcement. - FI 464.
 Interviews/Interrogations (3).
 See description under Forensic Investigations. - 473, 474.
 Corrections Internship (3) (3).
 Prerequisites: Junior standing, CJ 101, 200, COR 310, 420 and consent of the instructor.
 Supervised work experience in Corrections.
-The student is required to attend a preannounced orientation one semester prior to internship. - 482, 483, 484.
-Independent Study (1) (1) (1).
+The student is required to attend a preannounced orientation one semester prior to internship. - 482.
+Independent Study (1).
 An opportunity for the student with advanced standing to explore areas of special interest.
-Students seeking admission must be specializing in Corrections, have advanced standing and secure approval of instructor and Dean. - 485, 486, 487.
-Advanced Seminar in Corrections (3) (3) (3).
+Students seeking admission must be specializing in Corrections, have advanced standing and secure approval of instructor and Department Head.
+May be duplicated for credit for a total of three (3) semester hours. - 485.
+Advanced Seminar in Corrections (3).
 An examination of current issues in corrections.
 The content will vary each semester.
-Students seeking admission must have advanced standing and secure approval of instructor. - 495.
+Students seeking admission must have advanced standing and secure approval of instructor.
+May be duplicated for credit for a total of nine (9) semester hours. - 495.
 Senior Seminar (3).
 Prerequisites: Senior standing, CJ 101, 200, COR 310, 311, 315 and consent of instructor.
 Capstone course utilized to assess the student's knowledge and understanding of the issues and problems within the field of Corrections.
 Required of all students specializing in Corrections.